aoijs/documentation/src/guide/extras/custom-functions.md

 `
 })
 ```

-{% hint style="info" %} You can also use the custom function created in eval command to check its usage. {% endhint %}
+{% hint style="info" %} You can create a function without parameters by omitting the params field as it is optional. {% endhint %}

 {% hint style="danger" %} Only Experienced Developers with proper understanding of aoi.js should use this! {% endhint %}